thorchain/docs/thorchain-finance/tor.md

 # TOR

-To understand [Lending](lending.md) within THORChain fully, one needs to understands the mechanics of `TOR`.
+To understand [Lending (Deprecated)](../archived/lending.md) within THORChain fully, one needs to understand the mechanics of `TOR`.

 TOR (`thor.tor`) is a non-transferable unit of account within THORChain designed to match the value of $1 USD and has been in use since [ADR 003](https://dev.thorchain.org/architecture/adr-003-flooredoutboundfee.html).
 It cannot be exported anywhere and always has a market cap of $0.
 TOR is valued by taking the median price of the active USD pools.

-All collateral, debt and repayments within Lending are converted to and accounted for in TOR.&#x20;
+All collateral, debt and repayments within Lending were converted to and accounted for in TOR.&#x20;

 ### TOR Price Stability